 Have you been the victim of an assault or battery in San Diego?
 If you have suffered any injury at all – physical, emotional, or financial – you may be entitled to compensation.
 Filing a personal injury lawsuit can allow you to recover money and hold your attacker responsible for their actions.
 At Injury Trial Lawyers, APC, we can help you maximize the financial award you receive.
 Call our San Diego Assault Injury Attorney to schedule your free consultation.

 Assault & Battery Injury in San Diego

 Assault and battery are widely known to be crimes in San Diego.
 However, both are also civil offenses.
-Specifically, assault and battery are what is known as intentional torts.
+Specifically, assault and battery are what are known as intentional torts.
 This means that if someone intentionally assaults you or causes you harm, you can sue them for compensation.
 While the terms “assault” and “battery” are often used interchangeably, they are actually two different offenses.

 In California, civil assault occurs when another person makes an attempt to threaten or harm you.
 In order to commit an assault, the person must have the present ability to cause harm.
-This simply means that they must be capable of carrying out the threat or attempt in that moment.
+This simply means that they must be capable of carrying out the threat or attempt at that moment.